google merchant center website needs improvement

 Website needs improvement is a store-trust checklist, not a single button.

-A website-needs-improvement issue should be handled like a reviewer walkthrough.
-The buyer needs to confirm that contact paths, policy pages, account details, landing pages, product information, and checkout-visible values are easy to access and consistent.
+A website-needs-improvement issue should be handled like a reviewer walkthrough of the public store.
+The owner needs to confirm that contact paths, footer links, policy pages, account-facing details, landing pages, product information, checkout-visible values, and business identity signals are easy to access and consistent.

-Search intent Merchants seeing a website-needs-improvement issue in Merchant Center and trying to identify which visible store trust gaps to fix first.
+Search intent Shopify and ecommerce sellers researching website needs improvement Google Merchant Center issues and trying to identify visible store quality gaps before deciding what to fix next.

 This page is a practical guide, not a guarantee of leads, revenue, compliance, payment collection, or platform approval.